 vii) An annual management plan, outlining the major activities expected to be undertaken by the association over the coming financial year, which is reflected in budget above

 viii) A list of recommended honorary life membership changes.

+ix) A panel of 3 life members who may be called upon in the event of grievance procedures being invoked against the committee.

 4) These documents shall be voted on for adoption by the CoM.
 In this way some continuity of administration is enabled on an informed basis.
 Should the new CoM not accept the above documentation, it may only be altered by using the special resolution process outlined in section xx.
 Updated documentation shall be prepared and the special resolution meeting shall be arranged to occur.
 This meeting shall be called as a matter of urgency within 30days of the AGM.